 Many of the mobile home parks you encounter will have empty spaces or vacancies to hold more mobile homes.

 Some mobile home communities will offer “incentive programs” for park-approved homeowners that are willing/able to move in a park-approved mobile home.
-Some park incentive programs will pay for 100% of the cost to move-in and setup your used mobile home.
+Some park incentive programs will pay for 100% of the cost of moving in and setting up your used mobile home.

 Now, let’s discuss the sellers.
-Some sellers will need their unwanted used mobile homes moved off their plot of land for various reasons.
+Some sellers will need their unwanted, used mobile homes moved off their plots of land for various reasons.
 These advertisements may say something like,

 “Must be moved by new owner.”

 When a mobile home must be removed from its current property, it should be transported by a licensed mobile home mover.
 These local movers can work directly with your favorite mobile home park to add/install this used mobile home into this local (or not-so-local) mobile home community.
 Once the home is set up with all utilities connected safely, secured, and permitted, the home may be resold or rented for a profit.

 Pro Tip: When speaking to any new community manager, aim to understand any/all move-in incentive programs for future mobile homes and the age/condition/size of mobile homes the park would consider allowing you to move into the community.

 7. Selling Directly to the Park